MT0814/Project-1_focus-gaming-platform/README.md

 WHEN I go to the site
 THEN I can see all the games tiles

+As a user, I want to sort games’ tiles by alphabetical titles and release date.
+GIVEN alphabetical and release date as sorting options WHEN I select one of the sorting options
+THEN it shows me a result page with the game which meets my selection

 As a user, I want to filter games’ tiles by its platform so that I can find my specific game.
 GIVEN Browser and PC platform as filter options
 WHEN I select one of the filter options